FloreauLuca/floreauluca.github.io/aer_racers/blogpost_physx.md

 > Diagram of a Rigid Actor

-So, we had to be able to initialize each RigidActor with the different possible colliders and all the parameters.
+So, I had to be able to initialize each RigidActor with the different possible colliders and all the parameters.

 My first decision was to separate the RigidStatic and RigidDynamic into two components as they define different behaviors and only the RigidDynamic needed to be updated with each fixed update.